kjosib/booze-tools/example/json.md

 value => string | number | object | array | true | false | null
 ```
 Here, `value` is just a renaming abstraction.
 These come at zero-cost in run-time or storage,
 because the parse table generator is just smart that way.
+(Stated formally, the
+system performs unit-rule elimination.)

 There are various conventions for rendering the "produces" arrow in plain text.
 Because
 these production rules are known to be context-free, the exact shape of the arrow is quite